 1. Color Scheme + Pots

 When shopping for the flowers, first come up with your color scheme.
 White and yellow?
 Dark purples and deep reds still say fall.
 If you choose mums with buds instead of flowers the blooms will last much longer.
 I’m just impatient!
 Side note- you can replant these in your yard (even in October in NC).
 If you replant them they will come back for you every year.
 I don’t think that option is for me, but I’m just saying… it can be done!

 For a big statement on your fall front porch without having to buy more flowers, find an extra tall pot!
 The taller the pot, the bigger the impact.
-I would have preferred even bigger for the pot next to my door to be honest, but I do like these pots – Amazon you guys!
+I like these pots – Amazon you guys!
 Make sure it’s about the same or a tad bigger in diameter as your flower pot.
 A little trick I do is to put something inside the bottom of the tall pot (I used bricks) and just set the plant up on top, instead of actually planting them.
 As long as the top of the plant is flush with the top of the pot, you’re good to go.

 2. Consider Your Doormat

 Be extra and layer your doormat!
 You guys- even my UPS man commented on this doormat combo.
-Don’t you think he’s probably a porch expert? 😉 The gingham mat (links at the bottom of the post) is actually a kitchen mat so it can pull double duty for you as long as it stays relatively dry.
-I could have used my regular doormat on top, but I found this Hey There Pumpkin mat on Etsy.
+Don’t you think he’s probably a porch expert? 😉 The gingham mat (here) is actually a kitchen mat so it can pull double duty for you as long as it stays relatively dry.
+I found this Hey There Pumpkin mat on Etsy.
 I will be bringing this out for many falls in the future!
-At the same time… I KNOW there are some good DIYs for a doormat like this Pinterest!

 3. Consider Fake Pumpkins

 I did something new this year… I bought fake pumpkins.
 Last year when I decorated at this time they all rotted with bugs and sank into themselves.
 Maybe that won’t happen where you live, but here in NC even early October is still plenty hot.
 You can buy this pretty great set of 5 pumpkins on Amazon.
 They even let you pick through various colors.
 I told Jose it was an investment.
 We’ll use them next year! 💁🏽♀️

 4. Bring In Fall Colors With Pillows